 Accreditation Handbook revisions.
 The Accreditation Handbook explicates the processes and procedures of the various components of the accreditation system.
 Throughout 2016-17, as the various components of the new accreditation system were developed, staff and the COA considered what language needed to be included or revised in the Handbook.
-In 2017-18, as the Commission moved into the implementation phase of the new accreditation system and adjustments were made to the processes as this implementation took place, revisions to the Accreditation Handbook reflecting these refinements were adopted by the COA.
+In 2017-18, as the Commission moved into the implementation phase of the new accreditation system and adjustments were made to the processes as this implementation took place, revisions to the Accreditation Handbook were also considered that reflected these refinements.